Mark your calendars for the second annual Jerry Garcia birthday tribute at Club Passim in Cambridge, Mass.: August 1, 2018.

 I am at heart a songwriter, but I simply love the music that Jerry and the Dead gave us.
 And I know lots of fellow songwriters who feel the same way.

-Jeffrey Pepper Rodgers, grand prize winner of the John Lennon Songwriting Contest and founding editor of Acoustic Guitar magazine, will perform with his duo partner Wendy Sassafras Ramsay.
+Jeffrey Pepper Rodgers is a grand prize winner of the John Lennon Songwriting Contest and founding editor of Acoustic Guitar magazine.

 Greg Klyma is a prolific songwriter, multi-instrumentalist, and seasoned performer.
 His birth date puts him squarely in the middle of Generation X, but Klyma is an old-school troubadour.